TKomericki/Rhetos-wiki/Setting-up-Rhetos-for-HTTPS.md

 # Setting up Rhetos application for HTTPS

+## Rhetos v5

+On Rhetos v5 and later, web requests are handled by standard ASP.NET Core pipeline, including the HTTPS setup.
+HTTPS is enabled by default on most ASP.NET web projects templates.
+See [Enforce HTTPS in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-6.0&tabs=visual-studio) for more info.

+## Rhetos v3 and v4

 In order for Rhetos WCF web application to work on HTTPS you need to update the binding security elements in the application's *Web.config* file: